JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 * Save the file in the Desktop with the name "E.py".

-## Configure the Raspberry to initialize the code with boot.
+## Configure the audio and initialize the code with boot.

 * Open terminal and write the next command.